Welsh Not

 About The Book

 The Welsh Not was a wooden token given to children caught speaking Welsh in nineteenth-century schools.
-It was often accompanied by corporal punishment and is widely thought to have been responsible for the decline of the Welsh language.
-Despite having an iconic status in popular understandings of Wales’ history, there has never before been a study of where, when and why the Welsh Not was used.
+It was often accompanied by corporal punishment, and is widely thought to have been responsible for the decline of the Welsh language.
+Despite having an iconic status in popular understandings of Wales’s history, there has never before been a study of where, when and why the Welsh Not was used.
 This book is an account of the different ways children were punished for speaking Welsh in nineteenth-century schools and the consequences of this for children, communities and the linguistic future of Wales.
-It shows how the exclusion of Welsh was not only traumatic for pupils but also hindered them in learning English, the very thing it was meant to achieve.
-Gradually, Welsh came to be used more and more in Victorian schools, making them more humane places but also more effective mechanisms in the anglicisation of Wales.
+It shows how the exclusion of Welsh was not only traumatic for pupils but also hindered them in learning English – the very opposite of what it was meant to achieve.
+Gradually, Welsh came to be used increasingly in Victorian schools, making them more humane places but also more effective mechanisms in the anglicisation of Wales.

 Contents